Impirs/Apple_calendar/README.md

 ### 07.04

-- [ ] Write the main structure for week calendar
+- [x] Write the main structure for week calendar
-- [ ] Write basic styles for the week calendar
+- [x] Write basic styles for the week calendar

+- [x] Write full sctucture for week calendar *except handling events*
+- [x] Write full styles for week calendar *except events objects*
-- [ ] Analyse and plan the event adding pattern *firstly just with the navbar button*
+- [x] Analyse and plan the event adding pattern *firstly just with the navbar button*
 - [ ] Write all code required for event popup element *firstly just with the navbar button*

+### 08.04

+- [ ] Write new functions in event controller to handle all required operations
+- [ ] Write new api functions to support all required operations
+- [ ] {postponed} Write all code required for event popup element *firstly just with the navbar button*
+- [ ] Write prototype logic for rendering events on month grids

 ### ToDo later